CPNV-DGS-VIRT2/VIRT2/README.md

 #Execution of the main function
 perform_action(user_option,user_number,attacker,pentest,index_attacker,index_pentest,counter)
 ```

 The script will guide you for most steps, here's a basic tutorial on how to use it.

-The pricipal functions are :
+The principal functions are :

 - Create
 - Start